 This short film shows how the iron-Age Celts made their forge.
 Although it takes place in Holland, it is not unlike how our Irish ancestors were reported to have constructed their smithies.

-When Goibniu hands over the spear, Ruadan stabs him with it, but the smith is made of hardy stuff.
-He pulls out the spear from his body and casts it at Ruadan, so killing him.
-Dian-Cecht carries Goibniu into the enchanted restorative waters of the Well of Healing, and thus the smith recovers.
+When Goibniu handed over the spear, Ruadan stabbed him with it, but the smith was made of hardy stuff.
+He pulled out the spear from his body and cast it at Ruadan, so killing him.
+Dian-Cecht carried Goibniu into the enchanted restorative waters of the Well of Healing, and thus the smith recovered.

 There is a curious tradition which links Goibniu with the brewing of a divine beverage said to bestow eternal youth and life on the drinker.

-It is said that after the Denann were defeated by the Milesians, Manannán the Sea-God called a council for the remaining Denann leaders at Newgrange.
+It is said that after the Danann were defeated by the Milesians, Manannán the Sea-God called a council for the remaining Denann leaders at Newgrange.
 There, Bodb Derg was appointed the new Ard Ri, or High King of the Sidhe.
-(You will read all about this in my new book… soon, but not just yet.)
 Manannán raised the Feath Fiadha to shield the Sidhe from the enemy, and Goibniu held a feast for the Sidhe to ‘ward off age and death’.

 It is interesting because this marvellous mythic potion features not just in Irish mythology; Greek mythology has a similar theme in the Ambrosia, or Nectar drunk by the Gods; Norse mythology mentions mead in this context, and Verdic mythology tells of a similar concoction known as Amrita.
 The common factor is that they were all fermented from honey.